 - Gospel in a Multicultural World (Min 400)

 - Missions Internship (CCS 399)

 - Strategies for Cross-Cultural Ministry (CCS 402)

 - World Religions (CCS 310)

 Mark Vowels combines practical experience and a biblical missions philosophy in his teaching.
 He has devoted his life to missionary service and pursues that calling both in and out of the classroom.
 Before coming to BJU, Vowels served as a cross-cultural church planter among Hispanics in Florida.
 Through ministry to a congregation that featured more than a dozen nationalities, Mark learned to adapt his communication and service to individuals from a variety of cultural backgrounds.
 During his years in Florida, Mark also traveled repeatedly to Cuba and eventually attempted to gain access to that country as a resident missionary.

-In addition to these organizational responsibilities, Mark teaches missions and Bible courses on the undergraduate level.
-His classroom lectures are backed by consistent immersion in current missions research and continued visits to mission fields around the world to teach and counsel missionaries.
-To date, Mark has visited approximately 40 countries.
-In addition to his activities at BJU, Mark serves on the board of directors for Biblical Ministries Worldwide and on the advisory board for IBM Global.
+Since 2000, Mark has served BJU by teaching missions and Bible courses and by directing the Center for Global Opportunities.
+His classroom lectures are backed by consistent immersion in current missionary research and continued visits to mission fields around the world to teach and counsel missionaries.
+To date, Mark has visited more than 40 countries.
+In addition to his activities at BJU, Mark serves on the board of directors for Biblical Ministries Worldwide, IBM Global, and Arabic Bible Outreach Ministry.
 His goal is to experience Christianity personally, passionately and purposefully for the glory of God, and to use his interactions with students both in and out of the classroom to encourage them to do the same.